duckdb/duckdb-web/docs/current/tutorials/sql.md

 # SQL Introduction
 Here we provide an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

 In the examples that follow, we assume that you have installed DuckDB.
+See [here](https://www.duckdb.org/docs/current/tutorials/installation) for information on how to install DuckDB.
 You can launch the shell of DuckDB in the installation directory ``build/release/tools/shell/shell``.
 Launching the shell should give you the following prompt:

 ```
 Enter ".help" for usage hints.